 - Market Order: The easiest way to purchase your chosen shares is to opt for a market order.
 This is where you instruct the stockbroker to purchase your shares at the next available price.

-To complete your purchase, click on the ‘buy’ button.
+To complete your purchase, click on the ‘buy shares’ button.

 Best Shares to Buy in 2020

 There can be no denying that the coronavirus pandemic has turned the financial markets on its head.
-In fact, the wider stock markets lost anywhere between 20-50% in March 2020, which is huge.
-With that being said, some within the industry argue that this could be an excellent time to buy, not least because you stand the chance of getting your hands on blue-chip stocks at a major discount.
+In fact, the wider stock market lost anywhere between 20-50% in March 2020, which is huge.
+With that being said, some within the industry argue that this could be an excellent time to buy, not least because you may get your hands on blue-chip stocks at a major discount.

-As such, below you will find our top picks for the bet shares to buy in 2020.
+As such, in the comparison table below you will find our top picks for the best shares to buy in 2020.